Adopted April 2013; revised May 2018 and May 2023

-- Lead or participate in geoscience workshops and other geoscience educational activities for non-science experts, including citizens, community groups, professionals, and policy makers, whose efforts affect and are affected by the geosciences;
+- Lead or participate in geoscience workshops and other geoscience engagement activities for or by nonscience experts, including citizens, community organizations, professionals, and policy-makers, whose efforts affect and are affected by the geosciences;

-- Participate in discussions that address societal issues or problems to help inform the discussion from a geoscience perspective and contribute to solutions;
+- Participate in discussions occurring outside the scientific community, including public hearings at all levels of government, that address societal issues or problems to help inform and contribute solutions from a geoscience perspective;

 - Communicate with their elected officials about issues for which geoscience can provide support—either through informing decisions or by providing solutions;